AlexPresso/ZUnivers-Webhooks/README.md

 - ✅ Notifies for new achievements/achievements changes
 - ✅ Notifies for new challenges
 - ✅ Notifies for shop changes
+- ✅ Notifies for API response model changes (disabled by default)
-- ✅ Multiple webhooks dispatching
+- ✅ Multiple webhooks dispatching (as a pool to mitigate Discord rate limits)

 ## Usage